 - Learn more about the Cardiovascular Disease Prevention Center

 Disabled Access: yes

-Specialists also follow up with your primary care physician to coordinate treatment.
-Cardiac experts establish a profile of your risk and a personal follow-up plan to improve heart health.
-This includes lifestyle changes of improved attention to food choices and nutrition, increased physical activity and stress reduction.
+Cardiac experts work with each patient’s primary care physician to coordinate treatment and provide a comprehensive personalized plan to improve heart health.
+This includes establishing a profile of risk and a developing a plan that recommends lifestyle changes, such as improved attention to food choices and nutrition, increased physical activity and stress reduction.